CMS-HIN-dilepton/RunPreparation/year2022/TriggerEfficiency/README.md

 A plot of superimposed efficiencies as function of pt per trigger level is output in this directory.
 A directory named "report" contains a pdf with all plots for efficiencies calculated.

-Similarly the bash script trigeff.sh can be configured and ran to calculate trigger efficiency of just one trigger at a time.o run this code follow these instructions:
+Similarly the bash script trigeff.sh can be configured and ran to calculate trigger efficiency of just one trigger at a time.